5th Sept 2020

 In the UK however, the 4G Vodafone GigaCube is still the Huawei B528 which has a maximum down/up of 300/50 Mbps.

 The B818’s selling point is it’s top of the range 4G specification.
-There’s no reason why it couldn’t be used to completely replace a fixed-line broadband service, and unless you live in an area with very poor 4G reception, it may in fact be faster than a FTTC connection.
+There’s no reason why it couldn’t be used to completely replace a fixed-line broadband service, and unless you live in an area with very poor 4G reception, it may in fact be faster than some FTTC cable connections.

 Huawei 5G CPE Pro